sinanmohd/namescale/README.md

 }
 ```

-Using Split DNS Configure your tailnet to route all DNS requests to your base
+Using Split DNS make your tailnet to route all DNS requests to your base domain
-domain to Namescale , on Tailscale you can use the Web GUI for this. if you're
+to Namescale , on Tailscale you can use the Web GUI for this. if you're using
-using Headscale you can do the following in your `configuration.nix`.
+Headscale you can do the following in your `configuration.nix`.

 ```nix
 { ... }: {